mstksg/advent-of-code-api/README.md

 Session Keys
 ------------

-Session keys are required for all commands, but if you enter a bogus key you should be able to get at least Part 1 from `AoCPrompt`.
+Session keys are required for most commands, but if you enter a bogus key you should be able to get at least Part 1 from `AoCPrompt`.
+Session keys are also not needed for daily and global leaderboards.

 The session key can be found by logging in on a web client and checking the cookies.
 You can usually check these with in-browser developer